blinkist/blinkist-config/README.md

 ### Having a default value

-If you don't want `Blinkist::Config.get!` to scream at you for missing configuration entries then you canprovide a default value as a second paramter to `get!`:
+If you don't want `Blinkist::Config.get!` to scream at you for missing configuration entries then you can provide a default value as a second paramter to `get!`:

 ```ruby